Rajdeep-006/Rajdeep-006/README.md

-- 👋 Hi, I’m Rajdeep Dutta
+- Hi there, I'm Rajdeep Dutta 👋

-- 👀 I’m interested in Web Development
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m learning Python, AI, and Full Stack Development.

-- 📫 Email: rajdeepduttamp512@gmail.com
+- 👯 I’m open to collaborating on open-source projects.
-- 😄 Pronouns: He/him
+- 📫 How to reach me: rajdeepduttamp512@gmail.com

 <!---